Dark1NF1N17Y/IPLocator/README.md

 # IPLocator

-A Project Made By Bash : Getting IP Info From 2 API Sources
+- A Project Made In Python

-Data Folder Is Required!
+- Get IP Info In Seconds

+## How To Use

+- Open Terminal

+- Run python3 IPLocator.py

+- Enter The Target IP Address

+- Wait Until It Finishes
+> [!NOTE]
+> No Longer Updated

-CopyRight 1NF1N17Y 2023
+**&copy; CopyRight 1NF1N17Y 2023**